fjalalvand/logic_circuit/syllabus.md

 4- Digital modeling of digital systems
 -list of topics:
 -1-Basic principles and concepts
-History of digital systems
+-History of digital systems
-The application of digital systems in the present world The foundations of digital systems and their differences with analog systems Overview of digital circuits based on MOS transistors -2-Numerical systems
+-The application of digital systems in the present world -The foundations of digital systems and their differences with analog systems -Overview of digital circuits based on MOS transistors -2-Numerical systems
 -Number theory and their representation
 - Computing in digital systems